"The best petting zoo and animals hands down!"

 - West Nile virus, which you can get from a mosquito bite.

-- Salmonella infection, which you can get after handling a baby chick, chicken, duck, turtle or snake.
+- Salmonella infection, which you can get after handling a baby chick, chicken, bird, duck, frog, turtle, or snake.

-Thankfully, there are things you can do to protect yourself and your children from zoonotic diseases.
+Thankfully, there are things you can do to help protect yourself, your children, and others from contracting a zoonotic diseases.

 - Closely supervise children in animal areas.

-- Avoid putting things in your mouth in animals areas.
+- Avoid putting things in your mouth when in or around animal areas.

 - No food, drinks, baby bottles, pacifiers, toys, or strollers should be in animal areas.

-- Always wash your hands for 20 seconds after being around animals.
+- Wash your hands for at least 20 seconds after being around animals or animal areas.

-- Hand-washing stations can be found at the entrance/exit-ways of Lucky's Barnyard and at nearby restroom facilities.
-Additionally, hand-sanitizing stations can be located throughout the farm.
+- Hand-washing sinks are located at the entrance/exit-ways of Lucky's Barnyard and at nearby restroom facilities.
+Additionally, hand-sanitizing stations can be located throughout the facility.
+Hand sanitizer should only be used as a supplement to preventative measures until you can wash with soap and water, as sanitizer does not effectively remove all dirt and debris from hands.

 - Protect yourself from bug bites by using repellent on skin not covered by clothes or shoes.